kfiala/AviSys-Clements/README.md

     | **newnames.txt**   | names in the new taxonomy that were not in the old
     | **subspecies.txt** | input for creating SSDATA.AVI

-1. If the results show that there are any new names that differ between AOS (ABA) and Clements (eBird), update **AOS diffs.csv** and run `clements.py` again.<br><br>
+1. If the results show that there are any new names that differ between ABA and Clements, update the local copy of the ABA checklist and run `clements.py` again.<br><br>
-Note: ABA has always followed AOS and not Clements taxonomy.
+Note: I formerly used a file **AOS diffs.csv** to coordinate differences between ABA and Clements taxonomy.
-As of 2023, ABA began including both AOS and Clements names in their checklist (and as of 2024 they show the Clements name as primary), so now you need to edit the ABA checklist and change all names to show only the Clements name.
-Thus there is no longer exactly the same need for the **AOS diffs.csv** file.
-However you do need to use it for names that have changed in the current update and haven't been changed by ABA, unless you go ahead and make those changes in the ABA list.
+However, now I just edit my copy of the ABA checklist as necessary to substitute names from Clements.

 1. Edit **MASTER.EDT** to shorten names listed in longnames.txt, if any.
 Examples: